 - Look for evenly lit scenes that are completely in the sun or completely in shade.
-Avoid heavy shadows and harsh highlights.
+Avoid heavy shadows and harsh highlights in smart phone photography.

-- If you are using your smart phone, look for an app that will let you select your focus and exposure separately.
+- If you are using your smart phone camera, look for an app that will let you select your focus and exposure separately.
 We recommend Camera Awesome.
 Experiment with the settings and choose the best shot.

 - When the light is harsh, look for Macro shots.
 You can create shade with your body or a piece of clothing for nice, even lighting.